fattureincloud/fattureincloud-php-sdk/docs/Api/TaxesApi.md

 Delete F24 Attachment

-👥 Company context 🔒 Required scope: taxes:a  Remove an attachment (but not the F24)
+Removes the attachment of the specified F24.

 ### Example